- 01 CROP PRODUCTIION AND MANAGEMENT

 Petroleum gas, petrol, diesel, kerosene, paraffin wax, lubricating oil are obtained by refining petroleum.

 Coal and petroleum resources are limited.
 We should use them judiciously.

-- 06 COMBUSTIION AND FLAME
+- 06 COMBUSTION AND FLAME

-06 COMBUSTIION AND FLAME
+06 COMBUSTION AND FLAME

 There are various types of combustions such as rapid combustion, spontaneous combustion, explosion, etc.

 There are three different zones of a flame - dark zone, luminous zone and non-luminous zone.

 An ideal fuel is cheap, readily available, readily combustible and easy to transport.
 It has high calorific value.
 It does not produce gases or residues that pollute the environment.
 Fuels differ in their efficiency and cost.